noor8380/Bootstrap-for-ExpressionEngine-Members/README.md

 **Also**, don't forget to fill in lines 6, 7, and 8 in `html_header.html` with the full paths to your local Bootstrap files (or CDN-hosted files).

+You should also go to line 22 of `public_profile.html` and fill in your install's channel names, site names, and statuses, otherwise the 'latest posts' loop of the profile won't work.
+(If you don't plan on using it, you can always remove it.)

 ###Template Snippets and Global Variables
 You'll want to create a snippet in your EE install named `global_footer`.
 I've already included the references to this in the appropriate templates.
 You can use that snippet and the `page_header.html` file as the wrapper for the members area.
 Attempting to do so with the `html_footer.html` file will result in the popup functions acting all wonky.
 Don't blame me, this is how EE calls that shit, a future update will have some sort of workaround to turn those into proper Bootstrap modals.